 Established in 1973, the WRC is an epic battle against the elements and the clock.
-It is spread across 13 rallies, covering six continents and 15 countries.
+It is spread across 12 rallies, covering four continents and 13 countries.
 Man and machine must master everything from snow-packed forest tracks in intense cold, to rock-strewn mountain passes in blistering heat.

 Each rally features a number (typically between 15 and 25) of timed sections - known as special stages - on closed roads.

 Drivers battle one at a time to complete these stages as quickly as possible, with timing taken to 1/10th second.
 A co-driver reads detailed pace notes that explain the hazards ahead.

 Competitors drive to and from each stage on public roads, observing normal traffic regulations.

 The crew which completes all the stages in the shortest cumulative time is the rally winner.
 WRC points are allocated to the top 10 finishers on a 25-18-15-12-10-8-6-4-2-1 basis in both the drivers’ and manufacturers’ championships.

 Rallies follow the same basic structure.
 They start with two days of reconnaissance in which drivers and co-drivers practise the route at limited speed to make pace notes.

 The recce is followed by a Thursday morning shakedown, a full-speed test which allows competitors a final opportunity to fine-tune their car’s set-up.

 The rally proper starts on Thursday night, usually with a short fan-favourite stage in a stadium or through the streets of the host town.

 The competition continues for the next three days, before ending on Sunday lunchtime with the rally-closing Power Stage.
 This offers bonus points for the fastest five drivers and is broadcast worldwide on television.